-There’s nothing like a large living space to spread out the insane volume of hair cats shed to the point where you barely notice it.
+There’s nothing like a large living space to spread out the insane volume of cat hair shed to the point where you barely notice it.
 Not true of a small apartment/flat.

-If you’ve got carpeting in your flat/apartment, cat hair is not likely to be as much of an issue for you as it would be if you had hardwood or laminate flooring, like we have – since carpeting means the cat hair will stick to the floor and almost disappear into the carpet, until it’s time to vacuum that is.
+If you’ve got carpeting in your flat/apartment, cat hair is not likely to be as much of an issue for you as it would be if you had hardwood or laminate flooring.
+Carpeting leads cat hair to stick to the floor and almost disappear, until it’s time to vacuum that is.